colin-mccarthy/servicenow_network_tickets/README.md

 # servicenow_network_tickets
 Ansible role for ServiceNow network tickets

+Currently supports network devices that are running on Cisco IOS.

 Makes sure to create the `device uptime` & `ios version` fields in your ServiceNow incident template.
  This is exaplained in the blog post below.